 Purpose-driven marketing is on the rise.
 The holy grail is to connect with a cause that ties back to one of your brand’s core beliefs.
 In this way you build an authentic connection to the purpose and surrounding conversation.
 Aligning to trending, relevant live moments is a great opportunity to jump-start your movement.

-Strategy: Every brand has a purpose — look to find cultural moments and insights that align to that purpose.
-Use that moment as a launchpad for your purpose-driven marketing campaign to lean into relevant conversations.
+Strategy: Every brand has a purpose—look to find cultural moments and insights that align to that purpose.
+Use that moment as a launch pad for your purpose-driven marketing campaign to lean into relevant conversations.

 Brands are constantly battling for relevance in the minds of consumers and it is more difficult than ever, as consumers’ attention spans are decreasing amidst innumerable competing messages.
 So how does your brand break through?

-Create personalized content to engage on another level with your audience.
+Create personalised content to engage on another level with your audience.
 Addressing someone by their real name, their username, or incorporating some other unique, personal detail in your Tweets with them signals your interest, intent, and commitment to consumers.

 This is the content that breaks through in a crowded timeline.
 And the goodwill created when you surprise and delight your audience in this way will drive brand advocacy.